Manila Film Center: Post 1990s

 After the 1990 earthquake that hit Manila and the rest of Luzon, the center was abandoned, following reports of structural damage to load-bearing beams on the west side of the building.
 In 2001, then CCP President Armita Rufino announced a full rehabilitation program for the deteriorating Film Center.
 The Department of Public Works and Highways (DPWH) and the film center's architect, Hong, were part of the strategic planning session on structure's renovation.
 The rehabilitation cost estimate in 2001 was approximately 300 million pesos, while the cost of erecting a brand new building was estimated at 1.8 billion pesos.

 After its renovation was completed, CPACEAI leased the theater from the Philippine government in October 2001.
 On December 10, 2001, the Amazing Show, produced by Amazing Philippines Theatre, opened to the public.
 All of the performers in the show were transgender.
 Their lease expired in 2009, which forced the show to move to another facility.

-In 2009, the Philippine Senate considered moving from the Government Service Insurance System (GSIS) building to the Film Center located only a few meters away.
-The proposed tenancy would cost significantly less than the current lease at the GSIS compound, which the senate had been renting from the Philippine Government at an annual cost of 100 million pesos since 1997.
+In 2009, the Philippine Senate considered moving from the Government Service Insurance System (GSIS) building to the Film Center located only less than a kilometer away.
+The proposed tenancy would cost significantly less than the current lease at the GSIS compound, which the senate had been renting from the GSIS at an annual cost of 100 million pesos since 1997.
 On February 19, 2013, a three-hour fire damaged the film center.
 No casualties were reported, but structural damage was estimated at 1.2 million pesos.
 A year later, in February 2014, the decision of the Senate to transfer to the Film Center was put on hold by then Senate President Franklin Drilon.